Tre Tomlinson

-Tre'Vius Hodges-Tomlinson (born January 10, 2000) is an American football cornerback for the TCU Horned Frogs.
-He received three all-conference honors during his time with TCU and won the Jim Thorpe Award in 2022.
+Tre'Vius Hodges-Tomlinson (born January 10, 2000) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the TCU Horned Frogs, and received three all-conference honors during his time with TCU and won the Jim Thorpe Award in 2022.

-High school career
+Early life

-Hodges-Tomlinson attended Midway High School in Waco, Texas.
+Tomlinson attended Midway High School in Waco, Texas.
 He committed to Texas Christian University (TCU) to play college football.

 College career

-As a freshman at TCU in 2019, Hodges-Tomlinson played in 12 games and had eight tackles.
+As a freshman at TCU in 2019, Tomlinson played in 12 games and had eight tackles.
 He became a starter in 2020, and started all 10 games, recording 26 tackles.
 In 12 games in 2021, he had 41 tackles, two interceptions and a touchdown.
-Hodges-Tomlinson won the Jim Thorpe Award as a senior in 2022.
+Tomlinson won the Jim Thorpe Award as a senior in 2022.

+Professional career

+Los Angeles Rams

+Tomlinson was selected by the Los Angeles Rams in the sixth round, 182nd overall, of the 2023 NFL draft.
+As a rookie, he appeared in 15 games in the 2023 season.

+Tomlinson was placed on season-ending injured reserve on August 27, 2024.

+On March 6, 2025, Tomlinson was waived by the Rams.

+San Francisco 49ers

+On March 7, 2025, Tomlinson was claimed off waivers by the San Francisco 49ers.
+He was waived on May 9 and reverted to injured reserve.

 Personal life

 He is the nephew of Hall of Fame NFL running back LaDainian Tomlinson.